paramsdas/my_scriptbox/README.md

 **Basic setup script for windows computers**

 What the script does:
   * Installs scoop (https://scoop.sh/).
-The following apps are installed along with scoop
+The following apps are installed along with (and using) scoop:
     - [git](https://github.com/git/git)
     - [yq](https://github.com/mikefarah/yq)
   * Adds a new custom profile for the **current user** (CurrentUserCurrentHost)